Aivar Priidel

-Aivar Priidel (born 12 May 1977) is a football (soccer) midfielder from Estonia.
+Aivar Priidel (born 12 May 1977) is an Estonian football coach and retired midfielder.
 He played for several clubs in his native country, including FC Levadia Tallinn.
+He works as a coach for the same club.

 International career

 Priidel earned his first official cap for the Estonia national football team on 19 May 1995, when Estonia played Latvia at the Baltic Cup 1995.
 He obtained a total number of two caps.
-He currently belongs to the JK Retro football club.
+He last played in 2019 for JK Retro football club.